Netflix/conductor/java-sdk/worker_sdk.md

 Annotations for the worker methods:

-* `@WorkflowTask` When annotated converts a method to a conductor worker
+* `@WorkerTask` When annotated converts a method to a conductor worker
 * `@InputParam` name of the input parameter to bind to from the task's input
 * `@OutputParam` name of the output key of the task's output.